TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 Don't let the stack trace intimidate you.
 You don't need to read it all or even know what most of it means.

-The stack trace prints each line of code in your program that was executed before it crashed. <span id='most-useful-stack-trace-line'>The very first line of the stack trace</span> will generally provide the most useful information about the error your program encountered:
+The stack trace prints each line of code in your program that was executed before it crashed.
+The very first line of the stack trace will generally provide the most useful information about the error your program encountered:

 ![First line of stack trace](https://cdn.statically.io/gh/TheOdinProject/curriculum/a2cfa47e944fa8127ccf5faa6e1c7c328de42428/ruby/basic_ruby/debugging/imgs/01.png)

-<span id='stack-trace-first-line-info'>First, this line of the stack trace will tell you what specific line caused the runtime error.
+First, this line of the stack trace will tell you what specific line caused the runtime error.
 In the above example, the error was encountered in line 31 of the file `bottles.rb`.
 This line also provides a brief explanation of the error and the name of the error.
 (In this case, it's a [`NameError`](https://docs.ruby-lang.org/en/3.4/NameError.html)).
-And yes, in Ruby, [errors (Exceptions) are also objects](https://docs.ruby-lang.org/en/3.4/Exception.html).</span>
+And yes, in Ruby, [errors (Exceptions) are also objects](https://docs.ruby-lang.org/en/3.4/Exception.html).

 There you have it.
 At this point, you know where in your code the exception is being raised, and you know the type of error you're dealing with.
 You might even know what fixes need to be implemented in your code.